Send to a friend

 Protect the vulnerable

 Following on from the last point above, the move to promote more domestic ownership of AIDS programmes must not be allowed to interrupt support for high-risk and marginalised groups such as sex workers, men who have sex with men or drug users.
-At the moment these high-risk groups are mainly served by international programmes such as the United States President’s Emergency Plan for AIDS Relief (PEPFAR) or the Global Fund to Fight AIDS, Tuberculosis and Malaria, the report says.

 If these vulnerable groups are not targeted with appropriate — and above all compassionate — AIDS programmes, a scale-up of funding in Africa, and elsewhere with a heavy HIV burden, will be misspent.
 And that way, everybody loses.